 University of Latvia

 The University of Latvia (UL) participates in the GrassLIFE2 project, bridging scientific expertise with practical nature conservation.
-The University is represented in the project by the Department of Geography of the Faculty of Exact Sciences and Technology, and its activities are rooted in the long-term experience of the Centre for Socio-Ecological Systems Research in studying semi-natural grasslands.
+The University is represented in the project by the Department of Geography of the Faculty of Exact Sciences and Technology, and its activities are rooted in the long-term experience of the Social Ecological Systems Research Centre in studying semi-natural grasslands.

 The Centre works at the interface of ecological and social systems, examining how landscapes, biodiversity, land use, and farming practices interact.
 This expertise helps ensure that grassland restoration is not just an ecological task, but a practical, realistic solution for everyday farm management.